SQL

 Data structure

-Let's take a look at the database structure.
-The highest level in the tree contains all projects of the space.
+The root folder of the tree contains all projects in the space.
 Each project contains a list of tables.
-Some of them are related to basic events, others - to сustom events (their names start with the underscore sign).
-Most of the tables include the following fields:
+Some of them are related to basic events, others – to custom events (their names start with the underscore sign _).

 • devtodevid – unique identifier of the user which is used in devtodev and assigned to the user when he launches the app for the first time.
 It could be different for one user in different apps.